-Can they mount sufficient target acquisition systems to use stand off weaponry?
+- Can they mount sufficient target acquisition systems to use stand off weaponry?

-Close range attack/strafing "Horses" will be very vulnerable to machine gun and massed assault rifle fire unless the enemy is well routed.
+- Close range attack/strafing "Horses" will be very vulnerable to machine gun and massed assault rifle fire unless the enemy is well routed.

-Will "flying and firing" or "flying and designating" be too much for a single crew member?
+- Will "flying and firing" or "flying and designating" be too much for a single crew member?
 Two seater "Horses" may be needed.
 In World War One, single engine two-seater aircraft were in fact the most important aircraft type, their duties including:- Contact patrolling, observation, artillery spotting, reconnaissance, photography, bombing, trench strafing, spy dropping, escort and air superiority missions.
 Many two seaters were a match for the single seater fighters.

 One thing I do question is whether all of the Pegasus divisions aircraft need to be helicopters?
 Might not some of the roles be filled by Autogyros?

 Before I began researching this article I'd though of modern autogyros as being small, single seater aircraft with open cockpits.
 In fact there are numerous enclosed and two seat models, and even autogyros that will hold 4-8 people.
 The following links give an idea of civilian craft currently available.

 - They don't need much more maintenance than a motorcycle.

 - They cost around $5000-7000.

 - Can take off in under 30yrds.
 Some designs can take of in less than 50ft and land in under 20ft.

-The most difficult part of flying any aircraft is landing, but autogyros can pretty much land themselves near-vertically by means of autorotation.
+- The most difficult part of flying any aircraft is landing, but autogyros can pretty much land themselves near-vertically by means of autorotation.